Global catastrophic risk: Potential sources of risk

-Anthropogenic risks are those caused by humans and include those related to technology, governance, and climate change.
+Anthropogenic risks are those caused by humans and include those related to technology, governance, and the environment.
 Technological risks include the creation of artificial intelligence misaligned with human goals, biotechnology, and nanotechnology.
 Insufficient or malign global governance creates risks in the social and political domain, such as global war and nuclear holocaust, biological warfare and bioterrorism using genetically modified organisms, cyberwarfare and cyberterrorism destroying critical infrastructure like the electrical grid, or radiological warfare using weapons such as large cobalt bombs.
-Other global catastrophic risks include climate change, environmental degradation, extinction of species, famine as a result of non-equitable resource distribution, human overpopulation or underpopulation, crop failures, and non-sustainable agriculture.
+Other global catastrophic risks concerning the environment include man-made climate change, environmental degradation, ecosystem collapse, critical resource depletion such as famine, water scarcity, or the loss of fossil fuels, and human overpopulation or underpopulation.
 Experts are also increasingly worried about cascading risks, the use of AI for bioengineering or in nuclear weapons systems, and a variety of other threats.

 Methodological challenges

 Research into the nature and mitigation of global catastrophic risks and existential risks is subject to a unique set of challenges and, as a result, is not easily subjected to the usual standards of scientific rigour.
 For instance, it is neither feasible nor ethical to study these risks experimentally.
 Carl Sagan expressed this with regards to nuclear war: "Understanding the long-term consequences of nuclear war is not a problem amenable to experimental verification".
 Moreover, many catastrophic risks change rapidly as technology advances and background conditions, such as geopolitical conditions, change.
 Another challenge is the general difficulty of accurately predicting the future over long timescales, especially for anthropogenic risks which depend on complex human political, economic and social systems.
 In addition to known and tangible risks, unforeseeable black swan extinction events may occur, presenting an additional methodological problem.